STRHunter/TRIM/Readme.txt

      Constructing TRIM vector for genome stored in file: Genome4.fna.txt Storing the TRIM vector in: TRIM_vector_Genome4.txt

-     Note1: The utility 'TRIM' autimaically assigns the filename 'TRIM_vector_GenomeN.txt' and store the TRIM vector correspond to the Nth input genome into that file.
-Input file name can be any user specified filenane that contain a clean genomic sequence, but the utility will use the same convention for output file names.
+     Note: The utility 'TRIM' autimaically assigns the filename 'TRIM_vector_GenomeN.txt' and store the TRIM vector correspond to the Nth input genome into that file.
+Input file name can be any user specified filenane that contain a clean genomic sequence, but the utility will use the same convention for output file names i.e., TRIM_vector_Genome1.txt, TRIM_vector_Genome2.txt, TRIM_vector_Genome3.txt and so on.